 We can see that the phase diagram is already very reasonable compared to the experimental points.
 The liquidus temperatures and the solubilities of the fcc and Laves phases are the key differences between the equilibrium data and our first-principles phase diagram.
-The next section will discuss using ESPEI to optimize the parameters selected and calculated based on the single-phase data to these multi-phase equilibria.
+The next section will discuss using ESPEI to optimize the parameters selected and calculated based on all the data.

-7.1.5 MCMC optimization
+9.1.5 MCMC optimization